 The Holiday Season always seems to bring many activities and some surprises.
 One of those surprises occurred during the last week before the Holiday break in the way of a fire evacuation at the end of school on December 17th.
 There was a fan on a heater that had burnt […]Continue Reading →

 ImPACT is a neurocognitive testing software that is used to gain a ‘baseline’ of an athletes cognitive abilities prior to sports seasons and prior to any possible concussive event.
 The ImPACT test is a computer based test that tests memory and reaction time and measures reaction speed.
 ImPACT allows the Athletic Training Staff to […]Continue Reading →

 New Hampshire joins other states across the country to observe National School Bus Safety Week on Oct.
 17-21, 2011.
 The special week commemorates the safe service that school buses provide to families, as they provide one of the safest modes of transportation for children.
 National School Bus Safety Week also is a good time to […]Continue Reading →

-TopicsBasketball books Bus college community service Drama fun fundraising Garden gifts guidance Health High school orientation History Immunizations leadership Library Lost & Found math music open house Pi Planning Principal PTSA raffle trip READ Reading robots Safety sale schedules School budget Science Science fair Soccer Sports spring summer Technology testing transition trip walk winter
+TopicsBasketball books Bus college community service Drama FACS Food fun fundraising Garden gifts guidance Health High school orientation History Immunizations leadership Library Lost & Found math music open house Pi Planning Principal PTSA Public Library raffle trip READ robots Safety sale School budget Science Science fair Soccer Sports spring Technology testing transition trip walk winter